cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-golang-app-with-cloudentity-oauth-server.md

 }
 ```

 The `NewServer()` function is where we parse the configuration and get our environment variables.
 We also load our templates used for the UI and fetch the authentication and token endpoints.
-We initialize our CLoudentity ACP Go Client and create a http client.
+We initialize our CLoudentity ACP Go Client and create a HTTP client.
 ```
 func NewServer() (Server, error) {
 	var (